ThangKM/sRouting/README.md

 ```
 Now you can navigate to new screen in HomeViewModel, that's cool right?

-### Note
-Make sure the transition is performed on MainThread.

 ### Conclusion
-sRouting is a lightweight framework and flexiable, so you can handle the
+sRouting is a lightweight framework and flexiable.
-navigations by whatever you want.

 ## 📃 License